-Figure : Excerpt from the text "Introduction to Mathematics for Life Sciences," by Edward Batschelet (1971), demonstrating the occurrence of Fibonacci in the number of leaves (5) and windings (2) per "period" (when the same leaf orientation returns).
+Figure: Excerpt from the text "Introduction to Mathematics for Life Sciences," by Edward Batschelet (1971), demonstrating the occurrence of Fibonacci in the number of leaves (5) and windings (2) per "period" (when the same leaf orientation returns).
+Botanists would say the Phyllotactic ratio is 2/5.

-Figure : In most daisy or sunflower blossoms, the number of seeds in spirals of opposite direction are consecutive Fibonacci numbers.
+Figure: In most daisy or sunflower blossoms, the number of seeds in spirals of opposite direction are consecutive Fibonacci numbers.